Your work has paid off, you have a job interview, but are you prepared?

 5. Prepare Your Own Questions

 Be prepared to ask a range of questions during the interview.
 Have a comprehensive list in case the interviewer answers some of your questions before you’ve had the chance to ask some of them.
-You will want a wide range of interview topic questions, such as company culture, how success is measured, challenges, is it a new role or existing, etc. Take a look at 10 Questions to Ask at an Interview.
+You will want a wide range of interview topic questions, such as company culture, how success is measured, challenges are it a new role or existing, etc. Take a look at 10 Questions to Ask at an Interview.

 6. Know the Job Description

 Study the job description and be prepared to convince the interviewer why you are the perfect person for the job.
-Make sure you understand all aspects (there is nothing worse than not fully knowing the details of they job for which you are being interviewed.
+Make sure you understand all aspects (there is nothing worse than not fully knowing the details of the job for which you are being interviewed.